 Changing the world

 Taylor has a unique talent for creating the kind of partnerships that make a difference.
 From the establishment of micro-loan programs and price equity standards for coffee farmers in Central America, to educational opportunities and clean water programs for impoverished children in China and Africa, Ms. Taylor has raised the bar regarding corporate philanthropy and innovative social investment.
 She reached out to Save the Children to launch the Guatemala Education Initiative, which provides educational opportunities for indigenous children in coffee-growing regions, and partnered with the Chinese Soong Ching Ling Foundation to create the China Education Program for that country’s children in impoverished rural provinces.
-Her observations of street photographers in cities and villages in South Africa inspired her to create Kodak-supported professional photography training programs that would support market entry for these photographers, who in turn became loyal customers for the company’s professional equipment and processing.

 Economic advocacy for women

 Devoted to women’s economic advancement throughout the world, Taylor organized and led a coalition of NGO leaders, corporate officers and representatives from academia and the media, known as La Pietra Coalition, to take on the issue and bring it to the attention of world leaders, successfully campaigning the G20 Heads of State to put women’s opportunity on the agenda for their 2011 meeting in France and 2012 meeting in Mexico.

 “The only way to sustain a business is to have a sustainable business.”
 Sandra Taylor